 So what happens if I can’t follow my routine?

-If the change is planned in advance, say a dentist appointment in a month or lunch with Loverne next Friday, my day will typically look like this:
+If the change is planned in advance, say a dentist appointment in a month or breakfast with Loverne next Sunday, my day will typically look like this:

 The tetrominos don’t all fit together, but I still can keep playing, stacking pieces and moving through my day as best I can.
 The gaps are where I deviate from the routine.